EQUITABLE ACCELERATED LEARNING WORKING GROUP PROJECTS

 Subject Areas: math, science, social studies

-What: This project addresses the need for PD for teachers to address the new middle school Data Science standards.
-DataSpire will engage math, science and social science teachers, in professional development and the design of project-based lessons that allow students, especially multilingual learners, some voice, choice, and autonomy.
-Teachers will have flexibility to use the materials in ways that are responsive to students’ mathematical strengths and needs as well as cultural and linguistic backgrounds to optimize student's learning in mathematics.
+What: This project focused on the need for PD for teachers to address the new middle school Data Science standards.
+DataSpire engaged math, science and social science teachers, in professional development and the design of project-based lessons that allow students, especially multilingual learners, some voice, choice, and autonomy.
+Teachers had flexibility to use the materials in ways that are responsive to students’ mathematical strengths and needs as well as cultural and linguistic backgrounds to optimize students’ learning in mathematics.

 Child doing math